soulaway/newsearcher/readme.md

 Spring data cassandra/solr (templates) a as persistence providers.

 using Maven and Docker
-#how to setup and run
+#3 steps to setup and run

 * To install the default instance of Apache Cassandra we could pull docker image and launch it exposing name *casdb* and ports